arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 In general, a [good principle for inclusive design](https://idrc.ocadu.ca/about/philosophy/) is providing **options** for your users so they can select for themselves the best way for them to interact with your content.
 Thinking about data visualizations, relevant additional options for accessing the information in your visualization may include the following:

-- Informative figure captions or note text explaining the visualization
+- Informative figure captions, alt text (for online visuals), or note text explaining the visualization
 - A "headline" title for your visualization that articulates the take-home message
 - A data table presenting the data shown in the chart (note that this may be in an appendix or similar)
-- A summary in your text of the important information in the visualization.
+- A summary in your text of the important information in the visualization

 For more guidance on accessible design of data visualizations, see this presentation by [Kent Eisenhuth](http://kenteisenhuth.com/), a user experience designer at Google.
 It's set to start at his discussion of how to provide a really valuable summary of a data visualization, but if you're interested you may like to scroll back and watch it from the beginning.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4zV9XqK0foM?start=2940" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Knowledge Check
+## Quiz

 Which of the following statements best describes the seaborn and ggplot2 libraries?